Express “Branches” Provide Library Access to Exploding Toronto Suburb

 remoteLocker allows library users to request materials from any library branch and have them delivered to a convenient locker location.
 The items can then be picked up any time the building is open.
 QEP is open most days from 6 am to 10 pm, much longer hours than those offered by the nearest library branch.

-The second location, at Sixteen Mile, a sports complex, was installed just a year before a temporary branch was opened across the parking lot in the same area.
+The second location, at Sixteen Mile, a sports complex, was installed just a year before a temporary branch was opened across the car park in the same area.
 The results have been surprising.
 Though a branch is nearby, the remoteLocker circulation is outstripping the original QEP location.

 “We did a marketing survey in 2018 and discovered that inconvenient hours were one of the two key factors for people not using the library.
 So, we decided to leave the Express location open at Sixteen Mile, because the complex is open 18 hours a day,” says Wong.